1coderookie/KobraGoNeoInsights/docs/index.md

 you'll find in there.
 So please take your time and read attentively.

-If you want to **contribute** an e.g. mod you did or an important information you found, just send me an email (address can be found in the footer).
+If you want to **contribute** an e.g. modification (aka "mod") you did or an important information you found, feel free to send me an email (address can be found in the footer).

 ***If you find this page useful, please consider recommending it to others.
 This will make the community aware of this page and help other users.***